open-cogsci/osdoc/content/python/about.md

  caption: The `inline_script` item.
 --%

 As you can see, the `inline_script` item consists of two tabs: one for the prepare phase and one for the run phase.
 The prepare phase is executed first, to allow items to prepare for the time critical run phase.
 It is good practice to construct `canvas` objects, `sampler` objects, etc. during the prepare phase, so that they can be presented without delay during the run phase.
-But this is only convention, you can execute arbitrary Python code during both phases.
+But this is only convention; you can execute arbitrary Python code during both phases.

 For more information about the prepare-run strategy, see:

 - [/usage/prepare-run/](/usage/prepare-run/)